theinvertedform/umt.world/collections/_stories/2025-02-13-newfoundland.md

 published: false
 ---

-* Camping in the cemetery
+* Camping by the sports centre
-* Driving by Peggy's Cove to the ferry
+* Driving by the beach to the ferry
 * Exploring the ferry (it's empty)
 * Camping by the side of the road; nothing around; fucking; slow \& steady wins the race
 * Pausing at the bar to send edits.
 Old-timer talks about his weed, the island out in the river that he was born on.